Frequently Asked Questions about PREP relate to the following topics:

 Progress Reports must be submitted following the Streamlined Noncompeting Award Process (SNAP) as defined by the NIH Grants Policy Statement.
 Information about eSNAP is available on the eRA Commons Web site.
 If your institution has never used eSNAP before, review the eSNAP User Guide [PDF, 1MB] as it has information on how to enable the eSNAP feature for your institution as well as step-by-step instructions on how to submit your annual progress reports electronically.

 The progress report should summarize the progress achieved in the reporting period with respect to the PREP program goals.
 The narrative part is limited to three pages and numerical and other data may be presented in tabular form (tables and figures are not included in the three-page limit).
 Follow instructions for the e-SNAP as well as the NIH Research Performance Progress Report (RPPR) Instruction Guide [PDF, 2.4 MB].

-A. The funds awarded for any year must be spent in that grant year.
-PREPs now have expanded authority, meaning that unobligated unspent funds for a particular year can be carried over into a new budget period.
+While funds awarded for any year should be spent in that grant year, PREPs now have expanded authority, meaning that unobligated unspent funds for a particular year can be carried over into a new budget period.
 These funds can be rebudgeted within the scope of the PREP program; however, the PI/PD must contact their TWD program official to rebudget any funds originally requested for program-supported participants (e.g. PREP scholar salaries/fringe benefits, tuition, travel etc.).
 Recipients must be sure to address Section G.10 (Unobligated Balance) in the RPPR, if applicable.